automatictester/lambda-test-runner/README.md

   `-Dmaven.repo.local=/tmp/.m2` in your command - this is because default **MAVEN_USER_HOME** `~/.m2`
   is not writable on Lambda.

+## How to deploy it

+- Clone the repo
+- Generate Java JAR: `./mvnw clean package -DskipTests`
+- Deploy it to your AWS account.
+There is a [Terraform script](https://github.com/automatictester/lambda-test-runner/blob/master/tf/main.tf) that should help.
+  Before you go ahead, customize the variables at the top of that file.
+- Don't forget to check [Required environment variables](https://github.com/automatictester/lambda-test-runner#required-environment-variables).

 ## Limitations

-As of November 2018, the key AWS Lambda Function [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) you'll be interested in are:
+Usual AWS Lambda service limits apply.
+As of November 2018, the key [limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) you'll be interested in are:
 - Function memory allocation: up to 3008 MB.
 - Function timeout: 900 seconds (15 minutes).
 - `/tmp` directory storage: 512 MB.